Fiat S.p.A.: Serbia

 A new memorandum of understanding between Fiat and the Serb ministry of economic and regional development about the acquisition of Zastava's Kragujevac plant in 2008 led to a new company being set up in which the Italians would have a 70 percent stake and the Serb government 30 percent.
-The factory was renamed from "Zastava Automobili Srbija" to "Fiat Automobili Srbija".
-In 2010 and 2011, FAS (Fiat Automobili Srbija) underwent large-scale reconstruction for production of the Fiat 500L in 2012.
+The factory was renamed from Zastava Automobili Srbija to Fiat Automobili Srbija.
+In 2010 and 2011, Fiat Automobili Srbija underwent large-scale reconstruction for production of the Fiat 500L in 2012.